eclipse-sumo/sumo/docs/web/docs/NETEDIT.md

 ### Person mode

 Persons and personFlows are elements that always requires an auxiliary element called "person plan" to exist.
-There are four basic types (Trips, Rides, Walks and Stops), and within each severeal subtypes (Using edges, lanes, routes ...).
+There are four basic types (Trips, Rides, Walks and Stops), and within each several subtypes (Using edges, lanes, routes ...).
 Therefore, to create a person,their first "Person plan" has to be created at the same time.
 The person plan frame has two parts: One dedicated to the creation of the person, and another to the creation of the first person plan.

 ![](images/PersonFrame1.png)Person Plan frame.